 You can learn about the great history of the city of Gortis from the great relics found here.
 Post-Minoan fortifications, through Agora, Acropolis and the remains of temples to Athena and Apollo.
 There are dozens of fallen Roman columns alongside ruins of a Byzantine basilica.

-The Odeon inscribed with the laws of Gortin - the inscriptions of the famous Gortin laws date back to the 5th century BCE, which Plato spoke of with admiration.
+The Odeon inscribed with the laws of Gortin - the inscriptions of the famous Gortin laws date back to the 5th century BC, which Plato spoke of with admiration.
 They were written in ancient dialects and related to criminal law and marital law.

 Pythian - the Egyptian idol mosque of Apollo.